CodyBontecou/blog/src/electron-app-with-vuejs-and-vite.md

 <HeaderMeta :author=$frontmatter.author :date=$frontmatter.date />

+## TL: DR

+Clone [this](https://github.com/Deluze/electron-vue-template) repo and use it as a starter template.

 ## [electron-vue](https://github.com/SimulatedGREG/electron-vue) is dead, long live [electron-vue-template](https://github.com/Deluze/electron-vue-template)

 It appears [electron-vue](https://github.com/SimulatedGREG/electron-vue), the leading Github repository that combines VueJS and Electron hasn't had a commit since April 21, 2021.
 Prior to the April 21st commits, it hasn't had serious contribution activity since December 3rd, 2019 and before that October 23, 2018.